hymsoft/hymsoft/README.md

   - web programming with HTML-CSS-JS
   - C# course at the UTN-FRT (Universidad Tecnológica Nacional - Facultad Regional Tucumán) - https://frt.cvg.utn.edu.ar/ - professor: Escobar Estela Mabel
   - Second stage of the #ArgentinaProgram plan - Full Stack Developer - Professor: Karin Fleischer
-- 💞️ BackEnd lover, but thanks to JS, I'm falling in love with Front programming ;)
+- 💞️ Backend lover, falling in love with the FrontEnd

 <!---
 hymsoft/hymsoft is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.